AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Appendix

 \section{Appendix}

-See Figure \ref{appendix:a} for the full treatment prompt of the biased LLM augmentation.
+See Figure \ref{appendix:a} for the full treatment prompt of the noisy LLM augmentation.
 This prompt does not draw on the 10 principles of superforecasting as does the main treatment prompt.
-Instead, it instructs the model to act in a biased way, drawing on baserate neglect and overconfidence.
+Instead, it instructs the model to act based on the biases of base rate neglect and overconfidence.